mgroupntua/NumericalAnalyzers/programming/chapter1.md

 nodes.Add(node3);
 ```

-A model and a sub-domain are then generated as:
+A model and a subdomain are then generated as:

 ```csharp
 // Model creation.